 The best selling robot vacuums on Amazon in April 2023

-The best robot vacuums are major time savers.
+The best robot vacuums of 2023 are major time savers.
 They can handle the vacuuming and floor cleanup on their own -- plus, many of them can even empty themselves.
 However, it can be hard to know which robot vacuum to choose from with all of the different brands and features available.
-To help, we've scoured the Amazon best-sellers list and compiled the best-selling robot vacuums of 2023.
+To help, we've scoured Amazon to find the bestselling robot vacuums of April 2023.

 Best-selling robot vacuum: Anker Eufy 11S slim robot vacuum, $199 (reduced from $229)